TimothyByrd/ChaosHelper/README.md

 - It builds in Visual Studio 2019 Community Edition
 - The code is all C#.
 - You should be able to open ChaosHelper.sln and then build/run the tool
-    - Still need to configure setting.jsonc.
+    - Still need to configure setting.jsonc, though.
-    - Still requires that PoE is running to run.

 ## Links